industrial-edge/notifier-api/docs/FlowCreator.md

 **Testing the API request**

-To get the defined notification via these Flow Creator nodes, just trigger the inject node.
+To get the defined notification via these Flow Creator nodes, just trigger the inject node after you have created an access token.

 ![flow_get_one_result](/docs/graphics/flow_get_one_result.png)